twitter/innovators-patent-agreement/innovators-patent-agreement.md

 ### INNOVATOR’s PATENT AGREEMENT (IPA), Version 1.0

-This INNOVATOR’s PATENT AGREEMENT (“Agreement”) is made between the person(s) named below (collectively referred to as “Inventors”) and [COMPANY NAME], a [State of Incorporation] corporation, having a place of business at Company Address (“Company”).
+This INNOVATOR’s PATENT AGREEMENT is made between the person(s) named below (collectively referred to as “Inventors”) and [COMPANY NAME], a [State of Incorporation] corporation, having a place of business at Company Address (“Company”).

 WHEREAS the Inventors have invented certain patentable subject matter which they desire to assign to the Company;